 Change is always a constant in life, however.
 Such is the case for the artwork for paperback romances.
-As artists of the second-golden age of pulp began to leave this mortal plane, publishers looked to a new cheaper style.
+As artists of the second-golden age of cover art began to leave this mortal plane, publishers looked to a new, cheaper style of design.

 Romance Covers in the Modern Age

 Cover art in romance has always been controversial due to its sensual nature.
-Today the most notable trend is the cartoon-illustrated design.
+Today, in 2022, the most notable trend is cartoon-illustrated design.

-Nevertheless, stepback covers are still prevalent in historical romance.
-Although the covers are no longer 100% painted, there are digital artists who design fantastic modern romance covers.
-Alan Ayers, Jon Paul Ferrera, Chris Cocozza, James Griffin, Victor Gadino, and Anna Kmet number among them.
+Nevertheless, stepback covers are still prevalent.
+At least they are in historical romance.
+Although book covers are no longer painted by hand, there are digital artists who design fantastic modern romance covers.
+Alan Ayers, Jon Paul Ferrara, Chris Cocozza, James Griffin, Victor Gadino, and Anna Kmet are among them

 Modern Stepback Covers